Studying with us in 2021/22

 It is possible that the 2021/22 academic year may be affected by the ongoing disruption caused by the COVID-19 pandemic.
 Any arrangements put in place by the University for the 2021/22 academic year will be in accordance with the latest government public health advice, pandemic-related/health and safety legislation, and the terms and conditions of the student contract.

-Get practical preparation for a career reporting on the fashion and beauty industry with BA (Hons) Fashion and Beauty Journalism.
+Get practical preparation for a career reporting on the fashion and beauty industry with our BA (Hons) Fashion and Beauty Journalism degree course.
 You’ll develop the skills to cover a range of topics for print, digital, TV and radio, including live events, interviews and running collaborative liveblogs.
 You’ll also explore the global impact of fashion and beauty journalism on audiences.
 Students will be armed with mobile reporting kits to work as real reporters from day one.

 We pride ourselves on teaching creative, contemporary journalism underpinned by traditional values and skills.
 That means learning the core media and communication skills that every working reporter needs before you specialise in an area that interests you.

 You’ll be challenged academically – often by some of the industry’s leading names – and you’ll be expected to undertake meaningful work experience placements in media environments, and work on live stories, learning how to craft a story in a way that engages the audience.

 By the time you graduate, you’ll be a thinking journalist with a specialism in fashion and beauty journalism.
 You’ll also be adaptable to the changes that the industry faces.
 Birmingham City University's journalism graduates have gone on to work for Sky, BBC, Trinity Mirror and the Express & Star.
 Others have scooped prestigious awards at the Midlands Media Awards while still studying.